| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 the fixed effect prior matrix (zeroes on the diagonal if no priors have

 been specified).
-Note, these may be NULL
+Note, these may be NULL if lambda=FALSE,

-objects are not used or do change between
+because the NULL objects are not used or do change between

 REML iterations.

-containing the symbolic Cholesky factorization
+A Matrix containing the symbolic Cholesky factorization

 of the coefficient matrix of the Mixed Model Equations.

-of solutions in the mixed model
+A one column matrix of solutions in the mixed model

 equations.

-of variances for the solutions
+A one column matrix of variances for the solutions

 to the mixed model equations.
 These are obtained from the diagonal of